 Read through the following statements/questions.
 You should be able to answer all of these after reading through the content on this page.
 After going through the content, check the boxes next to the questions/statements that you feel at least somewhat confident answering.
 I suggest writing or typing out your answers, but if nothing else, say them out loud to yourself.
 This is to help you reflect on important content, and will help you prepare for this week's quiz.
 It will also help lay the foundation for future course content.

-- One kilowatt-hour (kWh) of electrical energy is equivalent to 3412 Btus of energy.
+- One kilowatt-hour (kWh) of electrical energy is equivalent to exactly 3412 Btus of energy.

-- Each time you burn a gallon of gasoline in a car, you convert about 124,000 Btus to other forms of energy (mostly as waste heat, it should be noted).
+- Each time you burn a gallon of gasoline in a car, you convert approximately 120,000 Btus to other forms of energy (mostly as waste heat, it should be noted).

 - You know the calorie labels on the side of packaged food?
-Those are actually kilocalories, and each one is equivalent to about 4 Btus of energy.
+Those are actually kilocalories, and each one is equivalent to just under 4 Btus of energy.

 - There are about 1,055 Joules (J) in 1 Btu.

 These are but a few examples - you can pick any amount and any form of energy, and it can be converted to Btus or any other energy unit.
 The US EIA has a useful unit converter.

 This is useful in many ways, one of them being that it is possible to tally up all of the energy “used” by a given person or group of people – including a city, state, country, continent, or even planet – and convert that number to a single quantity to see how much energy is being used.
 Further, it is often possible to separate total energy use into categories to compare uses.
 This can provide a nice snapshot of energy use and can tell you a lot about the energy regime in an area, including how much is being wasted.